RangerHawk/rangerhawk.github.io/docs/Gimpinator-Activation-Guide.md

 Use one of the following tools to preserve the intended folder hierarchy:

 • 🪄 **Windows Default Unzip Utility**
-  Right-click the ZIP file and choose **“Extract All…”**
+Right-click the ZIP file and choose **"Extract All..."**
 This method typically preserves folder structure and is safe for onboarding.

 • 🛡️ **7-Zip (Preferred for Legacy Scrolls)**
 Download from the official site: https://www.7-zip.org
 After installation:
 1. Right-click the ZIP file.
-  2. Select **“7-Zip → Extract to ‘Gimpinator_EX\’”**
+2. Select **"7-Zip → Extract to 'Gimpinator_EX\'"**
    This ensures all assets remain bundled within the correct folder.

-⚠️ Do *not* use “Extract Here” unless you are certain the archive contains a single folder.
+⚠️ Do *not* use "Extract Here" unless you are certain the archive contains a single folder.
 Misaligned glyphs and scattered assets may result in onboarding confusion.

 🚫 **Avoid WinRAR**